yusuketsuda/BeMAp/README.md

+# Note
+* Displaying the dendric tree may depend on your setting.
+Please adjust dendric tree to the cells.

 # Future Plan
 BeMAp will offer options below in the future.
+* Provide images of mapping not a spreadsheet for publication or presentation
 * Precise identification of the antimicrobial resistance genes
 * Precise identification of the other genes, such as virulence genes or transposases
 * New alignments algorithm by weighting according to features of plasmids or organizations of genes